mrgabe505/RP4Car/README.md

 # RP4Car
 Abstract:
-code for an rc car using a raspberry pi 4 to accept signals from an X-Input (xbox controllers).
+This is a python script that uses a raspberry pi 4 in conjuction with two L298N modules and a servo to accept signals from an X-Input device (like an xbox controller) designed for use in an wirelessly controlled vehicle.